-FORMAT prepares a diskette to receive DOS files.
-Note that there are two FORMAT commands: one for I mode only, and the other for V mode only.
+FORMAT prepares a diskette to receive MS-DOS files.
+FORMAT formats diskettes in VICTOR format and works in V mode only.

 GRAPHICS sets up a graphics printer to allow printing of graphics display screens.
 You can use GRAPHICS in I mode only.